CopernicaMarketingSoftware/AMQP-CPP/README.md

 myChannel.declareExchange("my-exchange");
 ````

-If the first declareQueue() call fails in the example above, your Deferred::onError()
+If the first declareQueue() call fails in the example above, the second
-method will be called after a while to report this failure.
-And although the
+myChannel.declareExchange() method will not be executed, even when this
-second instruction to declare an exchange has already been sent to the server, it will be
+second instruction was already sent to the server.
+The second instruction will be
-ignored because the channel was already in an invalid state after the first failure.
+ignored by the RabbitMQ server because the channel was already in an invalid
+state after the first failure.

 You can overcome this by using multiple channels: